-Other factors that affect your initial investment include permits and licenses, insurance, fuel, and labor.
-If you’re starting a landscaping business that performs small-scale yard work, you can probably get started with $25,000, but if you’re going to deliver multiple services for as many clients, be prepared to shell out around $150,000 to set you up comfortably.
+Other factors that affect your initial investment include permits and licenses, insurance, fuel, and labor costs.
+If you’re starting a landscaping business that performs small-scale yard work, you can probably get started with $25,000, but if you’re going to deliver multiple services for as many clients, be prepared to shell out around $150,000 to get set up comfortably.

 Because establishing a landscaping and gardening business requires a large capital, you have to make sure that you go through all the necessary steps to ensure that it operates with minimal to zero hitches.
 Here’s a step-by-step guide.

 1. Research what it takes to start a landscaping business.